EuphoriaPatches/PatcherUpdateChecker/README.md

 # NOW ARCHIVED:
-## As of 1.7.5 the mod now used the Modrinth API and no longer the GitHub API for this feature
+## As of 1.7.5 the mod now uses the Modrinth API and no longer the GitHub API for this feature making this repo useless

 # Euphoria Patcher - Version Update Repository